proycon/LaMachine/README.md

 ===========

-This is a virtual machine or installer for the latest development versions of NLP software developed by the Language Machines research group,  CLST (Radboud University Nijmegen), as well as TiCC (Tilburg University).
+This is a virtual machine or installer for the latest development versions of NLP software developed by the Language Machines research group and CLST (Radboud University Nijmegen), as well as TiCC (Tilburg University).

 LaMachine can be used in several forms: